JitterSystems/ShadowNet/README.md

 12. Temporal Jitter:

-Now, the crystal within the motherboard of your computer will not reveal the network hardware informations such as the make or model of it to a Global Surevillance Adversary like the NSA.
-Each packets within a burst has a entropy iat delay which further mitigates their tracking methods.
+Now, the crystal within the motherboard of your computer will not reveal the network hardware information such as the make or model of it to a Global Surveillance Adversary like the NSA.
+Each packets within a burst has a entropy IAT delay which further mitigates their tracking methods.
 An entropy IAT has been added to each burst leaving your machine and also to every single individual packets being sent.
 This adds a random delay to the timing of every packets.